 The presence of ticks on cats is self-evident.

 Ticks cause only mild localized skin irritation when they bite.
 If tick-borne disease is transmitted while the tick feeds, symptoms associated with that specific disease won't occur until the required incubation period has passed, although cats are largely resistant to most forms of tick-borne illness.

 Rarely, generalized symptoms of illness may develop in the weeks following a tick bite.

 Cats do not need to go to the vet if they have received a tick bite and have no other symptoms.

 Generally, finding a small number of ticks on a cat is not a concern.
-Prompt removal of any ticks from a cat is essential to prevent tick-borne illness.
+Prompt removal of any ticks is essential to prevent tick-borne illness.